-Then there are some thin ones I rotate between red at Christmas time and brown or blue during the rest of the year for protecting the backs of the couch and love seat where at least one cat has found a favorite place to sleep.
+Then there are some thin ones I rotate between red at Christmas time and brown or blue during the rest of the year for protecting the backs of the couch and love seat where my cat has found a favorite place to sleep.
 So these are not just for my comfort.

 Then there are heavier covers I use during cold winter nights on top of my bed.
 There are about three of them.
 I also have lighter blankets that are so wonderfully, velvety soft that I just love to have them around my shoulders when I am in the recliner or under the blanket and quilt when I feel cold and tired.
 The softness and extra warmth just seem to relax me.